1. Which of the following is the correct statement?

 (E).
 None of these

-Multiple Choice Question Answer: a
+Multiple Choice Question Answer: A

-The limitation of the Lambert-Beer’s law is ______________
+16. The limitation of Lambert-Beer’s law is ______________.

 (A).
 All of the mentioned

 (B).
-Fluorescence of sample
+Fluorescence of the sample

 (C).
 Non-monochromatic radiation